• Home

 “So far, Vigil-Ante have been solely a recording band as they were concentrating on finishing the album rather than gigging.
 Now that this album in complete, we are considering doing live shows.
 However, there is also the matter of having a couple of musicians cover off bass and second guitar so that will be on the list of priorities.
 But that should not take too long, and I am sure all of us can be ready to perform live in a very short time,” he tells me. “‘Horizons’ was recorded and produced by Cory in his basement studio as were the previous two albums.
 Cory always looks for feedback from myself and Sanja to make sure we are on the right track.
 The gear has gotten better over the years, as well as Cory’s knowledge.
 As he would say, “I’m no pro by any means but I do enjoy the recording and producing process as an ever-learning experience”.
 The recording of the songs has taken place over the last few years but we really started to ramp it up after Sanja joined in fall of 2018.
 From that point to the release of the album in 2019, much time was spent in recording, mixing and producing the album.
 Its amazing what regular people can create on their own in this day and age,” expresses Jon.
 “For the future, Vigil-Ante will be working on expanding and broadening their exposure to the world.
 Also, as creativity can come at any time, we will continue working on new tunes and I’ll keep doing my thing which seems to work for me in regard to writing.
 And we will definitely be looking into doing some live shows starting here in Calgary and see how far we can get.
 Hopefully we can all get to a point where we can make a good living doing what we love which will enable us to be even more creative since at that point we may no longer have to spend so many hours each day working for someone else and on their schedule,” concludes Jon bringing an end to our conversation.

 ‘Horizons’ is out now through all the usual digital platforms.
-Check Vigil-Ante out at:

 Website: https://vigil-ante.com